propelorm/propelorm.github.com/documentation/09-migrations.markdown

 `migration:up`, `migration:down`, and `migration:status` will help you to find your way in migration files, especially when they become numerous or when you need to revert more than one.

->**Tip**<br />There is no need to keep old migration files if you are sure that you won't ever need to revert to an old state.
+>**Tip**There is no need to keep old migration files if you are sure that you won't ever need to revert to an old state.
 If a new developer needs to setup the project from scratch, the `sql:build` and `sql:insert` tasks will initialize the database structure to the current XML schema.

 ## How Do Migrations Work? ##